saifalbaghdadi/SAIF-Repo/README.md

 - 🥅 2022 Goals: Learn more about data science and AI.
 - ⚡ Fun fact: I love to draw and play guitar.

-## The three things I like the most in this universe
-- Space Science
-- New Technologies
-- Healthy food

-## I look forward to:
-- Deepening my knowledge in New Technology.
-- Build my first Robot .
-- Practice my English with the Becode people from abroad.
-- Looking for a new interesting job in IT.

-## Three things I value the most to work as a team:
-- Communication.
-- The possibility for everyone to experiment and try everything.
-- Structure, clarity in tasks and work division.

-## Fears I might have:
-- Being stuck during hours with the same bug.
-- Having trouble to reach for help.
-- Forgetting to feed the birds when I get home late.
 ---

 <img align="right" alt="saifalbaghdad Github Stats" src="https://github-readme-stats.vercel.app/api?username=saifalbaghdadi&show_icons=true&hide_border=true" />